Featured image: Image by Rawpixel on Shutterstock. Edited in Affinity Designer.

 - Learn more about racial health inequity in healthcare via Coursera courses.
 You can access the material for free: History of Racial Inequity in Healthcare, Causes of Racial Inequity in Healthcare, and Achieving Health Equity in Healthcare.
 (To access the assignments for certification, you have to subscribe or purchase the certification for that course.)

 - When you see racist behavior from a medical practitioner, call it out.
 If you see a racist representation of healthcare or disease, call it out.
 The less acceptable we make racism in healthcare, the more motivated the industry is to stop it.
-(See this PDF on when and how to call someone one or call someone in.)
+(See this PDF on when and how to call someone out or call someone in.)

 - Support your local community health center.
 Donate, volunteer, sing their praises … ask what they need and give what you can!
 (The community health center model addresses social needs that contribute to health inequities.)